Stormwrecker/pygame-sphere-object/README.md

 'wrapping' around the whole object.

 Hopefully, it's generic enough for you to be able to use it somewhere in your own projects.
+Have fun experimenting with this technique, but please give credit if used!

+Simply use this line in your docs: `Sphere Code by Stormwrecker`

 ## Notes